dkrikun/rename/README.md

   -w, --word       force SOURCE to match only whole words --almost-word    like -w, but also allow for any number of surrounding
                    underscores
-  -n, --dry-run    do not change anything, just show what it would do -d, --diff       shows diff instead of modifying files inplace -f, --text-only  only perform search/replace in file contents, donot rename
+  -d, --diff       shows diff instead of modifying files inplace -f, --text-only  only perform search/replace in file contents, donot rename
                    any files